Table of Contents

 Now select I will install the operating system later and click Next.

-When the virtual machine is configured, you’ve to tweak this to insert code into the macOS VMX file.
+When the virtual machine is configured, you must tweak this to insert code into the macOS VMX file.
 Now, navigate to macOS virtual machine files and open (macOS Mojave).vmx file with Notepad.

 Smc.version = 0

-Next, select your keyboard, if it’s not there, click Show All to choose your keyboard from the list.
+Next, select your keyboard.
+If it’s not there, click Show All to choose your keyboard from the list.
 When you’re done, click Continue.

-Yes, you have the option to transfer information from your Windows PC, but that’s not the recommended one since you’re not going to use this as your primary computer, don’t do that.
+Yes, you have the option to transfer information from your Windows PC, but that’s not recommended since you’re not going to use this as your primary computer, don’t do that.
 When selected, click Continue.

 Sign in with your Apple ID if you have one.
 If you’re a newbie, click on the Create New Apple ID to create one.
-Alternatively, you can sign in later anyway you want.
+Alternatively, you can sign in later any way you want.
 Whatever you choose, Continue it when finished.